EnterpriseDB/barman/new_docs/user_guide/concepts.rst

 ========

-Creating a disaster recovery plan can be challenging, especially for those unfamiliar with the various backup concepts involved in backup management.
+Creating a disaster recovery plan can be challenging, especially for those unfamiliar with the various concepts involved in backup management.
 There are many different methods for taking backups, each with its own advantages, disadvantages, and technical requirements.
 The choice of the right approach will depend on your resources, environment and technical knowledge.
 Knowing that not everyone might be well-grounded in this context, this section is dedicated to explaining the most fundamental concepts regarding database backups, particularly in the context of Postgres and Barman.

+If you are already familiar with the concepts of backups, logical and physical backups in Postgres, feel free to skip to the :ref:`Barman concepts and terminology <concepts-barman-concepts-and-terminology>` section.

 .. _concepts-introduction:

 Introduction
 ------------

-In a perfect world, there would be no need for backups.
+In a perfect world, backups wouldn't be necessary.
 However, it is important, especially in critical business environments, to be prepared for when the unexpected happens.
 In a database scenario, the "unexpected" could take any of the following
 forms:

-* Data corruption;
+* Data corruption.
-* System failure (including hardware failure);
+* System failure (including hardware failure).
-* Human error;
+* Human error.
 * Natural disaster.

 In such cases, any :term:`ICT` manager or :term:`DBA` should be able to fix the